Valerie Bello awarded ‘Heritage Hero Lifetime Award’

 "The awareness and importance of Heritage has risen dramatically in recent years both here and on the Continent.
 The Heritage Alliance, of which we are proud to have been members for many years, encourages the appreciation and development of Heritage in all its facets: its Focus Groups, its Special Interest Groups and its representation to Government, to mention but a few of its activities.
 Heritage has a significant role to play in national life - in preserving our sense of history, in the preservation of heritage sites and in increasing our knowledge of life, art and architecture in the past and its influence on the future.”

-BB International have just published the Winter 2025 edition of their annual Magazine - here is the list of contents:
+BB International have just published the Soring 2026 edition of their IMPACT REPORT - here is the list of contents: